aaamarque/cse15l-lab-reports/lab-report-1-week-2.md

 After you are done it should look something like this...
 ![Running the command javac and java when logged in (ieng6)](Screenshot%20(561).png)

+And that's how you copy a file from your computer to a remote computer!

+# Setting an SSH Key
+In order to avoid repeating the task of logging in and putting the password over and over again the **ssh keys** will be very useful.
+In order to set up ssh keys:
+- First, on your computer run this command `ssh-keygen` (DO NOT add a **paraphrase**), You should end up with something like this...